mitexleo/fediroma/docs/docs/installation/migrating_from_source_otp_en.md

     ```

 ## Moving content out of the application directory
-When using OTP releases the application directory changes with every version so it would be a bother to keep content there (and also dangerous unless `--no-rm` option is used when updating).
+When using OTP releases, the application directory changes with every version, so it would be a bother to keep content there (and also dangerous unless `--no-rm` option is used when updating).
 Fortunately almost all paths in Akkoma are configurable, so it is possible to move them out of there.

 Akkoma should be stopped before proceeding.